leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 ```Lean info
 {{#example_out Examples/Intro.lean headSome}}
 ```
-However, attempting to test it on the empty list leads to an error:
+However, attempting to test it on the empty list leads to two errors:
 ```Lean
 {{#example_in Examples/Intro.lean headNoneBad}}
 ```